louwers/uws-freebsd/README.md

-# uws-freebsd
+# @louwers/bws.js

-Multi-platform builds of [uWebSockets.js](https://github.com/uNetworking/uWebSockets.js) - a highly scalable WebSocket & HTTP server for Node.js.
+FreeBSD builds of [uWebSockets.js](https://github.com/uNetworking/uWebSockets.js) - a highly scalable WebSocket & HTTP server for Node.js.

+> [!IMPORTANT]
+> This project is not affiliated with [uWebSockets.js](https://github.com/uNetworking/uWebSockets.js).
+FreeBSD is not an officially supported platform.

+## About

+This repository exists to build FreeBSD binaries for uWebSockets.js, which are distributed as `@louwers/bws.js` in the GitHub npm registry.
+Upstream builds for Linux, macOS, and Windows are also included in the package.

 ## Installation